The Stef & Philips Foundation

 The company wants projects that give clear educational benefits to a specific group of children or young people.

-They will only consider equipment if it is explained how it will support this activity.
 The types of projects supported include special educational needs, or which foster social, emotional or life skills.

 Projects trying new approaches get priority.
 Share results with wider audience.